 It is tough to know how old the weaving skill is as baskets have been found dating back 10,000 or 12,000 years.
 It can be fair to say that from when the earth came to be, men and women have been taking some of the natural materials they have found and weaving them together to form objects, baskets, and furniture pieces.

 King Tutankhamun (ca 1341-1323) was buried with a wicker chair seat and a headboard.
-The Romans got inspired by the woven wicker furniture, so they started their own weaving techniques.
+The woven wicker furniture inspired the Romans, so they started their weaving techniques.
 And this continued to spread throughout Europe.
 In Holland, many old baby beds used wicker.

 All of Asia has had some weaving traditions.
 Vietnam has many baskets and furniture-weaving villages where inhabitants have been weaving furniture, baskets, and other objects for thousands of years.
 These skills are usually passed down from father to son so that each generation will build upon the previous generation’s skill sets.